 The Company typically makes a minority investment in the most junior class of securities (typically preferred shares or subordinated securities) of CLO Funds managed by the Asset Manager Affiliates and may selectively invest in securities issued by CLO funds managed by other asset management companies.
-These securities also are entitled to recurring dividend distributions which generally equal the net remaining cash flow of the payments made by the underlying CLO Fund's securities less contractual payments to senior bond holders, management fees and CLO Fund expenses.
+These securities also are entitled to recurring distributions which generally equal the net remaining cash flow of the payments made by the underlying CLO Fund's securities less contractual payments to senior bond holders, management fees and CLO Fund expenses.
 CLO Funds invest primarily in broadly syndicated non-investment grade loans, high-yield bonds and other credit instruments of corporate issuers.
 The underlying assets in each of the CLO Funds in which the Company has an investment are generally diversified secured or unsecured corporate debt.
 The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying securities in the fund less payments made to senior bond holders, fund expenses and management fees) is paid to the holders of the CLO Fund's subordinated securities or preferred shares.

-In December, 2012 the Company purchased \$4.5 million par value of the class F Notes and \$8.9 million par value of the Subordinated Notes of Catamaran 2012-1 CLO ("Catamaran 2012-1") managed by Trimaran Advisors.
-The Company purchased the class F and Subordinate Notes for 84% and 100% of the par value, respectively.
+In December 2012, the Company purchased \$4.5 million par value of the class F Notes and \$8.9 million par value of the Subordinated Notes of Catamaran 2012-1 CLO ("Catamaran 2012-1") managed by Trimaran Advisors.

-In June 2013, the Company purchased \$9 million of the par value of the Subordinated Notes of Catamaran 2013-1 CLO ("Catamaran 2013-1") managed by Trimaran Advisors.
+In June 2013, the Company purchased \$9.0 million of the par value of the Subordinated Notes of Catamaran 2013-1 CLO ("Catamaran 2013-1") managed by Trimaran Advisors.